peterver/vanilla-image-cropper/README.md

 ## image_url
 This should point to the location of the image that you want to have cropped.

-## options
+## options (update, max_width, max_height)
 There are several possible options defined for the image cropper

 * update
-..* Callback function that is called everytime a move/change happens
+  * Callback function that is called everytime a move/change happens
 * max_width
-..* Sets the maximum width that the imagecropper can become
+  * Sets the maximum width that the imagecropper can become
 * max_height
-..* Set the maximum height for the imagecropper
+  * Set the maximum height for the imagecropper

 # Cleaning up an imagecropper instance